Employee benefits, made clear.

 Surplus’ can be withdrawn or reinvested into the plan, while deficits either need to be repaid as a lump sum or through higher rates.
 Some plan sponsors settle deficits more frequently, choosing not to have the plan accumulate a deficit.

 For larger more established programs, claims are often paid in real time, meaning the plan sponsor pays for claims plus administration and pooling expenses, as they are incurred.
-While this of course means a fluctuating cost, for certain businesses, this is an appropriate arrangement.
+While this of course means a fluctuating cost, for certain businesses, this approach can provide a high degree of transparency.

 Pros